Moroccan literature: 20th century

 A scholar with manuscripts in the library of al-Qarawiyyin circa 1953.

 Three generations of writers especially shaped 20th-century Moroccan literature.
 During this century, this literature started to reflect the linguistic and cultural diversity of the country by using different languages, such as Modern Standard Arabic, Moroccan Arabic, French, and Berber languages.
 First was the generation that lived and wrote during the Protectorate (1912–56), and its most important representative was Mohammed Ben Brahim (1897–1955).
 The second generation became known during the transition to independence, with writers like Abdelkrim Ghallab (1919–2006), Allal al-Fassi (1910–1974) and Mohammed al-Mokhtar Soussi (1900–1963).
 The third generation are writers of the 1960s.
 Moroccan literature then flourished with writers such as Mohamed Choukri, Driss Chraïbi, Mohamed Zafzaf and Driss El Khouri.
 Abdelkebir Khatibi, author of Le roman maghrébin and Maghreb pluriel, was a prominent writer and literary critic writing in French.
+The philosopher Mohammed Abed al-Jabri is known for his Critique of Arab Reason.